 The subject of responding to the cost of living crisis drew a large crowd of credit unionists and stakeholders to Manchester on 11th November.
 Participants came from Canada, England, Ireland, Scotland and Wales to address this critical and developing issue.
-A report on the proceedings of the event will shortly be available.
 Here is a summary of the day.
-A programme, including biographies, and presentations are available below.
+A report on the proceedings of the event and the presentations are available to view and download below.

 The conference was opened by the Mayor of Greater Manchester, Andy Burnham, who challenged delegates to seize the moment to support their communities, and offered to do whatever he could to support them to grow and contribute.

 Niall Alexander from Fair4All Finance set out the socials and economic dimensions of the crisis and the implications for credit unions.
 Erik Porter from Cheddr addressed the potential impact on the wellbeing of credit union employees and ways to support them.
 A panel of Swoboda credit union leaders, Samantha Comer (CFO, Capital CU in Scotland), Tony Denny (chair, Enterprise CU), Kathryn Fogg (CEO, Pennine Community CU) and David McAuley (CEO, Donore CU) then discussed the impact on members and credit unions.
 This was followed by small group discussion where attendees shared their experience with each other.